Oceania: Characteristics

-In the 19th century, many geographers divided Oceania into mostly racially based subdivisions: Australasia, Malesia (encompassing the Malay Archipelago), Melanesia, Micronesia and Polynesia.
-The 2011 book Maritime Adaptations of the Pacific, by Richard W. Casteel and Jean-Claude Passeron, states that, Oceania has traditionally been considered a continent in anthropological studies, similar to Africa, Asia, and the Americas.
+In the 19th century, many geographers divided Oceania into mostly racially based subdivisions: Australasia, Malesia (encompassing the Malay Archipelago), Melanesia, Micronesia, and Polynesia.
+The 2011 book Maritime Adaptations of the Pacific, by Richard W. Casteel and Jean-Claude Passeron, states that Oceania has traditionally been considered a continent in anthropological studies, similar to Africa, Asia, and the Americas.
 Bartholomew described Oceania as one of six major world divisions, including Australia and Pacific islands.
 American author Samuel Griswold Goodrich wrote in his 1854 book History of All Nations that, some 19th-century geographers classified the Pacific islands as a third continent called Oceania, alongside the New and Old Worlds.
 In this book, the other two continents were categorized as being the New World (the Americas) and the Old World (Afro-Eurasia).
 In his 1879 book Australasia, British naturalist Alfred Russel Wallace commented that, geographers commonly used Oceania to refer to the Pacific islands, with Australia as its central landmass.
 He did not explicitly label Oceania a continent in the book, but did note that it was one of the six major divisions of the world.
 The Oxford Handbook of World History (2011) describes the Oceania is often treated as a secondary topic in world history, appearing at the end of global narratives as a marginal region.

-In most non-English-speaking countries Oceania is treated as a continent in the sense that it is "one of the parts of the world", and Australia is only seen as an island nation.
+In most non-English-speaking countries, Oceania is treated as a continent in the sense that it is "one of the parts of the world", and Australia is only seen as an island nation.
 In other non-English-speaking countries Australia and Eurasia are thought of as continents, while Asia, Europe, and Oceania are regarded as "parts of the world".
-Nevertheless, various writers from English-speaking countries have described Oceania as a continent over the years.
-Prior to the 1950s, before the popularization of the theory of plate tectonics, Antarctica, Australia, and Greenland were sometimes described as island continents, but none were usually taught as one of the world's continents in the English-speaking countries.
-In his 1961 book The United States and the Southwest Pacific, American author Clinton Hartley Grattan commented that, By 1961, the term Oceania to describe Australia, New Zealand, and the Pacific Islands was considered somewhat outdated.
+Various writers from English-speaking countries have also described Oceania as a continent over the years.
+Prior to the 1950s, before the popularization of the theory of plate tectonics, Antarctica, Australia, and Greenland were sometimes described as island continents, but none were usually taught as one of the world's continents in the English-speaking countries..
+In his 1961 book The United States and the Southwest Pacific, American author Clinton Hartley Grattan commented that, by 1961, the term Oceania to describe Australia, New Zealand, and the Pacific Islands was considered somewhat outdated.
 Australia is a founding member of the Pacific Islands Forum in 1971, and at times has been interpreted as the largest Pacific island.
 Some geographers group the Australian tectonic plate with others in the Pacific to form a geological continent.
 National Geographic defines Oceania as a continent based on its connection to the Pacific Ocean rather than landmass.
 Others have labelled it as the "liquid continent".
 The Pacific Ocean itself has been labelled as a "continent of islands", and contains approximately 25,000, which is more than all the other major oceans combined.
 In a 1991 article, American archeologist Toni L. Carrell wrote, The vast size and distances within the Pacific Basin make it challenging to view it as a single geographical unit.